 Many of the train services in Europe are also popular commuter services, lots of train companies increase ticket prices during “peak hours” (generally between 06:00 – 10:00 and 15:00 – 19:00 on weekdays).
 If you can, consider travelling outside of peak hours to find lower priced tickets.

 On some of the busier routes, you might also have the option to take a slower or connecting train.
 It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
 Plus, you'll have more time to enjoy the view of the countryside!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 The average journey time by train between Geneva and Milan is 6 hours and 29 minutes, with around 19 trains per day.
 The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 The fastest journey time by train from Geneva to Milan is 4 hours and 1 minute.

 Train ticket prices from Geneva to Milan can start from as little as €29 when you book in advance.
 The cost of tickets can vary depending on the time of day, route and class you book and are usually more expensive if you book on the day.

 Yes, it is possible to travel from Geneva to Milan without having to change trains.
-There is 1 direct train from Geneva to Milan each day.
+There are 4 direct trains from Geneva to Milan each day.
 Though there may be fewer direct services available depending on your exact departure date.